World-of-Workflows/WorkflowsUniversity/docs/15_html_responses/README.md

 ![SecureNav](image.png)

-## Benefits of Using This Method to Create Custom UI
+## Benefits of Using This Method to Create a Custom Web UI

 1. **Seamless Integration**: Using workflows to generate custom UI elements allows seamless integration with backend processes.
 The workflows can handle business logic and data processing while dynamically generating the necessary UI.